goatbytes/consoul/docs/deployment/performance-tuning.md

 ## HTTP Connection Limits (LLM Providers)

 LLM provider SDKs (OpenAI, Anthropic) use httpx internally for HTTP connections.
+These are managed by the provider SDKs and LiteLLM, not directly configurable via Consoul environment variables.

 ### Default Connection Pools